bigskysoftware/grugbrain.dev/index.md

 unfortunately log libraries often very complex (java, why you do?) but worth investing time in getting logging infrastructure "just right" pay off big later in grug experience

+logging need taught more in schools, grug think

 # <a name="grug-on-concurrency"></a>[Concurrency](#grug-on-concurrency)